huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 tracking after changes of the client's address.

 The recommendations in {{connection-resume-and-0-rtt}} are designed to mitigate these risks.
-Using session resume tickets only once mitigates the risk of tracking by third parties.
+Using session tickets only once mitigates the risk of tracking by third parties.
 Refusing to resume session if addresses change mitigates the risk of tracking by the server.

 ## Privacy Issues With New Tokens

 QUIC specifies address validation mechanisms in section 8 of {{!RFC9000}}.
-The NEW TOKEN mechanism allow QUIC servers to provide clients with address validation tokens, and avoid an extra RTT when address validation is required.
-The tokens are tied to an IP address.
+Use of an address validation token allows QUIC servers to avoid an extra RTT for new connections.
+Address validation tokens are typically tied to an IP address.
 QUIC clients normally only use these tokens when setting a new connection from a previously used address.
 However, due to the prevalence of NAT, clients are not always aware that they are using a new address.
-There is a linkability risk if clients mistakenly use a NEW TOKEN after unknowingly moving to a new location.
+There is a linkability risk if clients mistakenly use address validation tokens after unknowingly moving to a new location.

 The recommendations in {{connection-resume-and-0-rtt}} mitigates